 Pivotal users will now get continuous integration and continuous delivery software as an add-on service for Pivotal CF.

 At the same time, CloudBees plans to focus exclusively on the Jenkins market and ecosystem.
 Open source Jenkins is experiencing significant growth in business activity driven by increased enterprise adoption of Jenkins for continuous integration and continuous delivery.
-To accommodate the strategic shift, CloudBees will discontinue its runtime PaaS, RUN@cloud, and will help existing RUN customers migrate their applications to other platforms.
+To accommodate the strategic shift, CloudBees will discontinue its runtime PaaS, [email protected], and will help existing RUN customers migrate their applications to other platforms.

 Jenkins Enterprise by CloudBees provides additional capabilities beyond those offered within the open source version of Jenkins CI (continuous integration) server.
 The "value-add" here includes technical support and a set of enterprise plugins for Jenkins.

 "Our Jenkins business is experiencing dramatic growth, and we are refocusing our company to take advantage of this great opportunity," said Sacha Labourey, CEO and founder of CloudBees.
 "Pairing Jenkins Enterprise with Pivotal CF gives Pivotal customers support for the full application lifecycle — covering all stages from development, testing, staging, deployment, and into production."